Length: SVL: 200-280mm, with the tail being equal to or slightly longer than the body length

 Weight: Females up to 0.5kg; Males up to 1kg

-Tuatara are generally olive green to slate grey in colour, though may be reddish-orange brown or yellowish brown with a fine speckling across the body.
+Tuatara are generally olive green to slate grey in colour with a fine speckling across the body, though some individuals (particularly in the northern part of their range) may have red, orange, or yellowish brown tones.
 Tuatara have relatively soft skin and undergo ecdysis (loss of skin) at least once a year, allowing the colouration to change over the animals lifetime.
 Tuatara are sexually dimorphic, with males being larger than females.
 A crest of spines runs along the length of the back and tail (tuatara means ‘peaks on back’ in Maori), and the crest is more pronounced in males.

 Adults have a ridge running from each eye to the snout and no external ear hole.
 Tuatara have a parietal or ‘third’ eye which is photoreceptive and aids in setting circadian and seasonal cycles.
 Tuatara have a unique tooth arrangement with the upper jaw having two rows of teeth, while the lower jaw has only one row which slides between the two upper rows.
 The teeth are actually serrated protrusions of the jaw bone.
 Tuatara are the most unspecialised amniote in the world with the most primitive heart of any reptile.
 The lungs have only one chamber with no bronchi (branches or tracts within the lung).